-Sometimes preparing to move out of the family home can be a process over a few years.
-It is important to talk to your planner about your longer term goals and how and where you would like to live, and with whom.
-This can be factored into your plan over a number of years, working towards increased independent living.
+Sometimes preparing for such a move can be a process over a number of years.
+It is important to talk to your planner about your longer-term goals and how and where you would like to live, and with whom.
+This can be factored into your plan, with a specific goal to work towards increased independent living.

 Specialist Disability Accommodation (SDA)

 The next generation of NDIS housing is expected to not look any different from any other housing, it is designed for independence and is close to amenities.

 The NDIS will not pay your rent as it does not pay for costs that people who don’t have a disability incur in their daily lives.

 Private renting may also give you greater choice over who you live with and where you live e.g. close to work, close to public transport and other community activities you may participate in.

-Supported independent living – Level of support under NDIS
+Supported independent living – support at home